scoulomb/home-assistant/sound-video/dns-sd.md

 - Like  `_http._tcp.<domain>` and `_printer._sub._http._tcp.<Domain>` to have granualarity of all webpages or printer configuration webpages only.

 DNS-SD work with conventional standard unicast DNS and mDNS.

+I asume we have a PTR record on each machine hosting the service.

 ### DNS-SD query using conventional unicast DNS